New Zealand property bubble: Affordability crisis

 In 2017, the Demographia think-tank ranked Auckland's housing market the fourth-most unaffordable in the world—behind Hong Kong, Sydney and Vancouver—with median house prices rising from 6.4 times the median income in 2008 to 10 times in 2017.
 Another study carried out in 2016 reported that average house prices in Auckland surpassed those of Sydney.
 That same year, the International Monetary Fund ranked New Zealand at the top for housing unaffordability in the OECD, and has called for taxation of property speculation.

 Multiple property owners in New Zealand are not subject to capital gains taxes and can use negative gearing on their properties, making it an attractive investment option.
 Prospective house-buyers, however, accuse property investors of crowding them out.
 When the Tax Working Group reported its findings to Parliament in 2019, a capital gains tax was among its recommendations, only to be shelved after failing to secure enough Parliamentary backing.

 According to NZ's 2017 register of pecuniary interests, New Zealand's 120 members of parliament own more than 300 properties between them, prompting accusations of conflict of interest.

 NIMBY sentiment among established home-owners—particularly towards attempts to relax building density rules in Auckland such as the Unitary Plan—has also been pointed to as a major factor in the housing bubble.
+In response, a YIMBY movement of mostly younger people has emerged to call for actions against housing unaffordability, including upzoning.

 In late 2021, it was reported by property data company Valocity that over 22,100 homes were owned by "mega-landlords" who owned more than 20 properties each, as part of a trend towards further concentration of the housing market by investors.

 Regional dynamics

-The house price bubble first emerged in Auckland, and subsequently spread to other areas of the country.
-The figure below shows the regional changes in average house price, between 2014 and 2019.